wearede/DevCeption/README.md

 ## Back Up Your Work

-**Warnning:** Running `vagrant up` or `vagrant provision` will overwrite project files inside your DevCeption box with the ones on your host.
-So don't forget to periodically bring back / backup changes to your host machine, especially if you decide to do `vagrant destroy` ;)
+It is important to understand that project files will live inside DevCeption box and will not be synced back to host machine automatically.
+You have to do this manually.

 Run these commands on your host: